-All these exams would be held twice a year and sadly CBSE will no more be the convener body anymore.
+All these exams will be held twice a year and sadly CBSE is no more the convener body anymore.

 In replacement to CBSE, the National Testing Agency has taken over the exam conducting authorities.
 However, in the case of JEE, the NTA is taking over only the responsibilities to conduct the JEE Main Exam.
 Therefore, the JEE Advanced will be continued to be held by one of the IITs every year.